beckman9191/csc458_network/writeups/pa0.md

 Programming Assignment 0 Writeup
 ====================

-My name: [your name here]
+My name: Zhengnan Zhu

-My UTORID : [your utorid here]
+My UTORID : zhuzhe25

 I collaborated with: [list utorids here]

 I would like to credit/thank these classmates for their help: [list utorids here]

-This programming assignment took me about [n] hours to do.
+This programming assignment took me about 1 hours to do.

-My public ip address output from webget was: [ip address here]
+My public ip address output from webget was: 66.23.57.92

 - Optional: I had unexpected difficulty with: [describe]